-Before calling an ambulance, assess the casualty by following the Primary Survey (DR. ABC: Danger, Response, Airway, Breathing, Circulation) to see if they have any life-threatening or other serious conditions.
+Before calling an ambulance, the college nurse/first aider will assess the casualty by following the Primary Survey (DRS.
+ABC: Danger, Response, Shout, Airway, Breathing, Circulation) to see if they have any life-threatening or other serious conditions.
 If the area isn't safe for you to make this assessment, then call an ambulance straight away.
 If someone's condition is life-threatening or you feel they need IMMEDIATE medical help, for example, if you think they are not breathing, have had a heart attack, have a spinal injury or if they're bleeding severely then call 999 or 112 for an ambulance.